G33kman/Subaru-Diagnostics/README.md

 ![GR Subaru WRX Car](/assets/images/subaru-wrx-hero-image.svg)

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.
+> All information referenced in this repo that apply to troubleshooting and errors are linked to the 2008 Subaru WRX.
+> To see information for other Subaru Makes and Models please vist. [jdmfsm.info](https://jdmfsm.info/)

 ## Primary Objectives: